Volcanic ash: Detection

 Volcanic ash clouds are very difficult to detect from aircraft as no onboard cockpit instruments exist to detect them.
 However, a new system called Airborne Volcanic Object Infrared Detector (AVOID) has recently been developed by Dr Fred Prata while working at CSIRO Australia and the Norwegian Institute for Air Research, which will allow pilots to detect ash plumes up to 60 km (37 mi) ahead and fly safely around them.
 The system uses two fast-sampling infrared cameras, mounted on a forward-facing surface, that are tuned to detect volcanic ash.
 This system can detect ash concentrations of <1 mg/m^{3} to > 50 mg/m^{3}, giving pilots approximately 7–10 minutes warning.
 The camera was tested by the easyJet airline company, AIRBUS and Nicarnica Aviation (co-founded by Dr Fred Prata).
 The results showed the system could work to distances of ~60 km and up to 10,000 ft but not any higher without some significant modifications.

 In addition, ground and satellite based imagery, radar, and lidar can be used to detect ash clouds.
 This information is passed between meteorological agencies, volcanic observatories and airline companies through Volcanic Ash Advisory Centers (VAAC).
 There is one VAAC for each of the nine regions of the world.
 VAACs can issue advisories describing the current and future extent of the ash cloud.

 Airport systems

 Volcanic ash not only affects in-flight operations but can affect ground-based airport operations as well.
 Small accumulations of ash can reduce visibility, produce slippery runways and taxiways, infiltrate communication and electrical systems, interrupt ground services, damage buildings and parked aircraft.
-Ash accumulation of more than a few millimeters requires removal before airports can resume full operations.
+Ash accumulation of more than a few millimetres requires removal before airports can resume full operations.
 Ash does not disappear (unlike snowfalls) and must be disposed of in a manner that prevents it from being remobilised by wind and aircraft.